silverriver/Stylized_Dialog/README.md

 ## How to use

 Please see the `TCFC` and `WDJN` folder for more detailed information about the dataset and code usage.
+Our data and the Chinese pre-trained model can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/1l_jLVcpBnGXpLp7yf3lqiw) with extract code of `nmoc`, or downloaded from [Google Drive](https://drive.google.com/drive/folders/1rwWv7gbWQrxDMCOr5fpqVd0jJQF4NQu0?usp=sharing).

 ## Citation